AbidHasanRafi/ollama-prism-pro/README.md

 - Built with [Streamlit](https://streamlit.io), an amazing framework for building data apps
 - Powered by [Ollama](https://ollama.ai), which makes running large language models locally accessible
 - Inspired by the AI research community's need for better model comparison tools

-## Support

-For support, questions, or suggestions:
-1. Check the [FAQ](#frequently-asked-questions) section above
-2. Review existing issues on our GitHub repository
-3. Open a new issue with detailed information about your problem
-4. Join our community discussions on Discord (link available in repository)